cloudcompass/ToIPLabs/README.md

 # ToIPLabs

-A series of labs designed to create understanding about Hyperledger's Trust over IP technology stack.
-Finally, a trust layer for the Internet.
+A series of labs designed to create understanding about Hyperledger's Trust over IP (ToIP) technology stack.
+Finally, a trust layer for the Internet!